Comic Book: Tytus, Romek i A'tomek

 - Which, by the way, makes for an interesting contrast to anti-Western themes appearing in comics during the Communist era.

-- Cowboy Episode : A very popular one.
-The main characters jump into the screen of a western movie and has every western related adventure you can think of.
+- Cowboy Episode: A very popular issue.
+The main characters jump into the screen of a western movie and have every western related adventure you can think of.

 - Cool Horse: Rozalia is a mechanical, talking horse introduced in the second book.

 - Darker and Edgier: Newer Tytus books got actually much more adult with the humor and darker as well.

 - In one particular story Romek says that Tytus can't be truly human since he doesn't have a soul.
 This leads to Professor T. Alent creating an electronic soul for Tytus.
 During the process, Tytus dies, goes to Hell and becomes one of Satan's mooks and even kills a few people in order to impress his new dark master.
 (It's OK, it's just a dream.)

 - Deadpan Snarker: Romek's defining characteristic.

 - In the original magazine comic strips, Tytus had a tail, which meant the author took some serious artistic license in biology, since the character isn't a monkey, but a chimp.
 The tail "magically" disappeared as the stories went along.